indygreg/zippylog/README.md

 [Language Guide](http://code.google.com/apis/protocolbuffers/docs/proto.html)
 is the definitive source for creating .proto files.

-Once you have defined your messages, you'll need to run _pblog_compile_ to generate bindings to pblog.
+Once you have defined your messages, you'll need to run _zippylog_compile_ to generate bindings to zippylog.

-> pblog_compile ~/pblog-messages ~/pblog-generated
+> zippylog_compile ~/zippylog-messages ~/zippylog-generated

 Like the message source directory, you'll likely want to have the output directory under version control.
 That way, in case you do something silly,